Master of Science in Nursing

 C. Population/Public Health

-Students who successfully complete the Population/Public Health option will be eligible to sit for the ANCC Advanced Public Health Certification exam.
+Students who successfully complete the Population/Public Health option will be eligible to apply for the ANCC Advanced Public Health Nursing Certification through portfolio.

 D. Certificate in Nursing Care Management